mstemen0010/Al1c3-V3/README.md

 on them as well (a fact little know in the Java world it seems) So an Java program could implement different interfaces on the fly through reflection as well and those interfaces could expose the running program to other classes (typed by way of the enumeration) which could be spun up and loaded at runtime as well.
 This program used "proxy" classes to serve as an adaptor to other classes.
-It is worth noting that the reflect to "spin' up the classes through reflection is done via a ProtoType (an Interface) which also reflects the classes into existence via the typed enumerations (since enumerations are inner classes in java, you can have methodology on said enumerations:
+It is worth noting that the reflection to "spin' up the classes through reflection is done via a ProtoType (an Interface) which also reflects the classes into existence via the typed enumerations (since enumerations are inner classes in java, you can have methodology on said enumerations: